schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 Imagine you want to build all possible words using only three letters A, B, and R.
 In this scenario you would permutate ABC in all possible ways (ABR, ARB, BAR, BRA, RAB, and RBA) and pick only valid words (BAR).
-Now, as more letters as you add, more possible combinations you have.
+Now, as more letters we add, more possible combinations exist.
-The number of combinations grow exponentially as you add more letters.
+The number of combinations grows exponentially in function of the number of letters.
 For example, if we try to build all valid words using 26 letters, we would have 403291461126605635584000000 different words.
-Suppose the computer takes 1 nanosecond to build and validate each word, in this scenario it would require at least 127882883 centuries to finish the whole task.
+Suppose a ordinary computer takes one nanosecond to build and validate each word.
+In this scenario the computer would require at least 127882883 centuries to finish the task completely.
-The thing about the VRP is that it can be framed in the same model of the word building example, it's just a madder of facing each letter as a customer, and each word as a possible itinerary solution, by doing that you can see the problem gets intractable in terms of finding the best solution for the problem in a one's lifetime.
+Now talking abou the challenge with VRP is that it's framable in this word building model.
+If we face each letter as a customer's order and each word as a possible itinerary solution, we end up with and intractable problem in terms of finding the best solution in a one's lifetime.

-There are many ways to tackle this problem, the most common ones are the application of exact and heuristic algorithms.
+There are many ways to tackle VRP.
+The most common ones involve the application of exact and heuristic algorithms.
-Exact algorithms try to build all possible solutions by avoiding combinations that lead to invalid solutions in a way to save time.
+Exact algorithms try to build all possible solutions by avoiding combinations that lead to invalid solutions in such a way to save time.
-Heuristic algorithms use contextual knowledge to guide the algorithm on building promissing solutions that will solve the problem, sometimes building invalid solutions.
+Heuristic algorithms use contextual knowledge to guide the algorithm on building promissing solutions that solve the problem, sometimes allowing to build invalid temporary solutions.
-Depending on how many "valid" solutions you have, one method can be better than the other, for problems with high number of "valid" solutions heuristics tend to perform better.
+Depending on the number of "valid" solutions your problem has, one method can be better than the other.
+Usually heuristic methods tend to perform better in problems with a high number of "valid" solutions.

-For many reasons not discussed in this article, it was chosen to implement an AI heuristic solver based on the Adaptive-Large Neighborhood Search method (ALNS for short).
+For many reasons not discussed in this article, we've chosen to implement an AI solver based on the Adaptive-Large Neighborhood Search heuristic (ALNS for short).
-There were many others available by the time it was decided on this one, like Genetic Algorithms, Swarm Optimization, Tabu Search, etc.
-For the sake of this article, we'll refer to the ALNS AI implementation as "solver".
+For the sake of this article, we'll refer to this ALNS implementation as "solver" for simplicity.
-Solvers in general are CPU-intensive tasks, once the problem is loaded in memory, solvers do lots of math operations to search for optimal solutions.
+Solvers are CPU-intensive tasks because they do heavy computations to search for the optimal solution.
-Therefore, this CPU-intensive tasks is one of motivations for this article, the idea is to test how AWS serverless components can perform on this kind workloads.
+And because they are very CPU-intensive tasks, one of the motivations for this work is to assess how AWS serverless components perform with this kind of workloads.

 ## Logical Design

-This section presents the logical flow for the solution before we dig deep into the technical details.
+First of all, this section presents the logical flow of the solution before I start digging deep into the technical details.
-The following sequence diagram shows the common use case, a user creating a route and requesting to generate the itinerary.
+The following sequence diagram shows the most common use case, a user creating a route and requesting the solver to generate the best itinerary possible.
-The diagram contains all microservices (the top 7 boxes) and also presents all the system interactions highlighted in red.
+The diagram contains all microservices (the top 7 boxes) and presents all system interactions highlighted in red.
-The subsequent subsections discuss in detail each of the steps.
+The subsequent subsections discuss in details each of these steps.

 ![Logical Design](/assets/imgs/sequence-diagram.png)

 ### Step 1

-The user logs into the application.
+The end-to-end flow begins with the user logging in the application.
-Based on its credentials the `routeForm` web page is presented or not.
+Given the user credentials, the application decides if the `routeForm` web page is presented or not.

 ![Step 1](/assets/imgs/step1.png)

 ### Step 2

-The user edits a route.
+In the second step, the user edits a route.
-In the `RouteWeb` the user can configure the depot params (location and attendance time window) and configure various customer requests (product pickup location, product delivery location, attendance time window, product weight, and service time).
+In the `RouteWeb` web page, the user configures the depot params (location and attendance time window) and adds various customer requests (product pickup location, delivery location, attendance time window, weight, and service time).
-The service `RouteWeb` calls the `AddressService` to fetch the latitude and longitude for each location.
+The `RouteWeb` front-end calls the `AddressService` to fetch the latitude and longitude for each location during the recording.
-When the route is saved, `RouteWeb` calls the `RouteService` to persist the route in the database.
+When the user finally cliks on the save button, the `RouteWeb` front-end calls the `RouteService` to persist the route in the database.

 ![Step 2](/assets/imgs/step2.png)

 ### Step 3

-The user clicks on "Generate Itinerary" so that `RouteWeb` calls the `RouteService` to request the generation.
+In the third step the user clicks on "Generate Itinerary" so that `RouteWeb` front-end calls the `RouteService` to request the itinerary generation.
-This process can take some time to be done, so `RouteService` gather all information recorded in Step 2 and asynchronously calls the `OrchestratorService` to generate an itinerary.
+Because this process can take some time to finish, `RouteService` gathers all information recorded in Step 2 and asynchronously calls the `OrchestratorService` to generate an itinerary through messaging.
-A response is sent back to the user from `RouteService` informing the generation is _InProgress_.
+At this stage a response is sent back to the user informing the generation is _InProgress_.

 ![Step 3](/assets/imgs/step3.png)

 ### Step 4

-`OrchestratorService` implements the Orchestrator design pattern and coordinates all steps to generate an itinerary.
+In the fourth step the `OrchestratorService` implements the Orchestrator design pattern and coordinates all necessary tasks to generate an itinerary.
-First, `OrchestratoService` requests the `DistanceService` to calculate the distance matrix between all locations, when it's done the result is sent back to `OrchestratorService`.
+First, the `OrchestratoService` requests the `DistanceService` to calculate the distance matrix between all locations asynchronously.
-Next, `OrchestratorService` calls the `SolverService` passing the route and the distance matrix as params to generate the itinerary, when `SolverService` is done it sends back the response to `OrchestratorService` that then notifies the `RouteService` with the final itinerary.
+Next, the `OrchestratorService` calls the `SolverService` asynchronously passing the route and the distance matrix as parameters to generate the itinerary.
+When the `OrchestratorService` receives back the itinerary from `SolverService`, it saves this information in a shared storage where the `RouteService` can query the itinerary and present it to the end user.

 ### Step 5

-If a user requests to see the itinerary before it has been generated, a blank map is shown.
+In case a user requests to see the itinerary before it has been generated, a blank map is shown.

 ### Step 6

-If the user requests to see the itinerary after it has been generated, then the itinerary details are presented in a table and also the routes are drawn on a map.
+In case the user requests to see the itinerary after it has been generated, then the itinerary times are presented on a table and the routing is drawn on a map.

 ![Step 6](/assets/imgs/step6.png)

 ## AWS Serverless

-Now that general view of how the system operates was given in the previous section, we can start digging deep into the technical details.
+Now that the general view of end-to-end flow was presented in the previous section, I can start digging deep into the technical details.
-The serverless architecture was chosen due to its scalability and cost efficiency (pay for what you use).
+I chose for the serverless architecture due to its facility to scale and cost efficiency (pay for what you use).
 However, designing for serverless requires us to take into considerations a few aspects:

-- The Lambda serverless workloads are ephemeral and stateless, it means the solution must be designed in a way that it doesn't store state information in the lambda function as the Lambda's instances are killed from time to time by AWS.
+- Lambda serverless workloads are ephemeral and stateless.
+Therefore the solution has to be designed not to store state information in Lamba's disk because they are eventually erased by AWS.
-- The solution cannot rely on Lambda's OS architecture, so the configuration space is limited in terms of file system, OS libs and features.
+- The solution cannot rely on Lambda's OS architecture.
+Therefore the configuration space is limited in terms of file system, OS libs and features.
-- Ideally it should focus on small services for Lambda functions, Lambda's lifetime is short and not recommended for long-running applications.
+- Lambda functions are intended to be small.
+Lambda's lifetime is short and not recommended for long-running applications.
 It means you can't benefit much of caching internal transactional state.
-- Idle CPU time in Lambda should be minimized, it's a good idea to avoid many external synchronous integrations as it puts the CPU in idle state.
+- Lambda Idle CPU time has to be minimized.
+It's a good idea to avoid many external synchronous integrations as it puts the CPU in idle state.
-When a Lambda function is idle waiting for a synchronous response new requests to the function start new Lambda instances.
-Hence, reducing service availability when it reaches the maximum number of parallel functions and also increasing your AWS costs by paying for idle CPU time.
+When a Lambda function is idle, waiting for a synchronous response, new requests start new Lambda instances.
+This effect can reduce service availability if the maximum number of parallel Lambda functions is reached.
 - Asynchronous processing through events is generally a good fit.
-The function is decoupled from waiting a response promptly and gives room for new requests to come.
+This way Lambda functions are decoupled from waiting for a response and it creates room for new requests to come in.
-- In terms of security, make sure each lambda function have their own unique role so the principle of the least privilege is followed.
+- In terms of security, make sure that each lambda function have their own unique role so that the principle of the least privilege applies.
-- In terms of performance, one of the most important metrics is the startup time of the service to prevent cold start issues.
+- In terms of performance, one of the most important metrics is the startup time of the service to prevent cold start issues and unecessary scaling.

 ### Serverless components

-For each microservice, the following diagram presents how the services are organized and which components were used for each one.
+For each microservice, the following diagram presents the components selected and how they were organized.

 ![Serverless architecture](/assets/imgs/serverless-architecture.png)

-For the `RouteWeb` it was chosen the S3 and CloudFront as the solution to enable fine-grained control about the components.
+For the `RouteWeb` front-end I chose S3 and CloudFront to enable fine-grained control on how AWS distributes static content.
 As development framework it was decided to use React and AWS Amplifier libs.

-For the `AuthorizationService` it was used `Cognito` because it enables smooth integration with external Identity Providers like Google, it provides a simple sign-up/sign-in front-end, and it also provides an OAuth REST API (used to integrate with other services when needed authoring data for auditing purposes).
+For the `AuthorizationService` it was decided to used `Cognito` because it enables a smooth integration with external identity providers like Google.
+Besides that, `Cognito` also provides simple sign-up/sign-in front-end and an OAuth REST API (used to integrate with other services when needed authoring data for auditing purposes).

-For the `AddressService` it was used a simple JavaScript lambda function to fetch addresses' details (e.g.: latitude and longitude) from OpenStreetMap via REST, and transform the response to a readable JSON for the `RouteWeb` front-end.
+For the `AddressService` was decided to use a simple JavaScript lambda function to fetch addresses' details (e.g.: latitude and longitude) from OpenStreetMap via REST and transform the response to a readable JSON for the `RouteWeb` front-end.

-For the `RouteService` it was decided to use Spring boot to reuse the source code from an older project and save development time.
+For the `RouteService` I decided on Spring boot so I could reuse some old source code from another project and save some development time.
-However, the database was migrated to the serverless DynamoDB to save costs as we only pay for what we use.
+However, I decided on migrating the database to the serverless DynamoDB option and save some costs with AWS.
-The issues regarding using standard Spring Framework in Lambda will be better explored latter on.
+By the time the decision on Spring Boot was made, I was aware about the issues on cold-start between standard Spring Boot and Lambda.

 For the `OptimizerService` a few tweaks had to be made.
-First, it was decided to use Quarkus Native due to its low startup time and memory consumption.
+First, I decided to use Quarkus Native due to its low startup time and low memory consumption.
-Secondly, it was decided to use SNS and S3 as the messaging system.
-The reasoning behind it is that SNS doesn't require a lambda to poll for messages and therefore extra costs are not incurred.
-Besides that, S3 was combined with SNS because some messages were bigger than 256kb, and then it was necessary to store then in another media and use SNS just to notify about their existence.
+Secondly, I decided on SNS and S3 as the messaging system because SNS doesn't require Lambda functions to keep polling for messages (not incurring extra costs), and I had to combine SNS with S3 because messages can be larger than 256kb.
+The way the messaging work is by storing then in S3 and using SNS to notify other services when a message is ready to be consumed.
-Finally, for the `SolverService`, the lambda function was set up to 1.7GB of memory to enable a full CPU for the solver (the solver is a very CPU-intensive task).
-Besides that, the lambda timeout was set up to 15 minutes to give the solver more time to find a good itinerary for the route passed for optimization.
+Finally, for the `SolverService` the Lambda function was configured to have 1.7GB of memory and enable a full CPU for the solver (because the solver is a very CPU-intensive task).
+Besides that, the Lambda function timeout was set to 15 minutes so the solver has enough time to find the best itinerary possible for the route being optimized.

 ## Implementation Details

-This section highlights the main architectural decisions take so far for this project.
+This section highlights the most important architectural decisions taken so far for this project.
-We focus on a small representation of the decisions taken and the main reasoning behind them.
+I focus on a small representation of the decisions and the reasoning behind them.
 All details and lines of codes are not scrutinized for the sake of readability of this post.

 ### Infrastructure-as-code (IaC)

-One of the most important decisions was the ability to maintain all infrastructure as code.
+One of the importantest decisions in terms of maintenance was the ability to store all infrastructure as code.
-An interesting motivation was costs saving because IaC can enable you to delete and re-create everything as you want.
+One motivation was to save costs, because IaC enables you to delete and re-create everything as you wish.
-During certain times I was not to focused on developing the software, so I used to drop everything for weeks to save some money.
+During certain times when I wasn't so focused on developing this solution, I used to drop everything for weeks to save some money.
 However, a more technical grounded reasoning for IaC is that it enables you to have clear documentation and versioning control of all infrastructure decisions taken along the way.

 CloudFormation was the technology chosen for this project.
-This was a vendor lock-in decision because the components used are specific from AWS, no abstraction layers that would enable migration to other cloud platforms were used (e.g.: Kubernetes).
+It was a vendor lock-in decision because all components used are specific from AWS.
-The main benefit is the proximity to AWS documentation, and from my personal opinion, the CloudFormation YAML format is easier to understand than other popular tools like Terraform.
+The main benefit is the proximity to AWS documentation, and on my personal opinion, the CloudFormation YAML format is easier to understand than other popular like the one from Terraform.

 In terms of IaC structure, parts of the infrastructure were grouped per domain in their own stack files to simplify the maintenance.
 The table below enumerates all stack files, their components, and their logical execution sequence for creating the infrastructure.
-This sequence was defined based on dependencies, the first stack files are executed sooner, so they can export values and provide services used by other stacks further in the execution chain.
+The sequence is defined based on stack dependencies.
+The first stack files execute sooner so they can export values and set up the services used by other stacks further down in the execution chain.

 | Sequence | Stack File    | Description                                                                                                                                        |
 |----------|---------------|----------------------------------------------------------------------------------------------------------------------------------------------------|